-Cash and cash equivalents
+Cash, cash equivalents, and restricted cash

 Cash and cash equivalents include all cash accounts and short-term investments purchased with an initial maturity of three months or less.
-The balance for the year ended March 31, 2017 includes recognized revenue of \$2,198,384 received from the building litigation settlement.
+The restricted cash balance represents permanently restricted endowment funds of \$100,000 which had not been invested as of March 31, 2018.